Kawagoe, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to find the correct kind.
-A lot of adapters currently being sold are just plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Make sure to pick the correct kind.
+A lot of adapters currently being sold are just plugs and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most areas.

 Luggage scale to avoid fees